Wind-River/ci-scripts/README.md

    control.
 2. No scaling tests have been performed, although I expect this setup to work well for a 2-10 machine cluster.
-3. The local volumes are not shared when switching between using docker-compose and docker swarm.

 For more information on managing a Docker Swarm, consult the [Docker Swarm Documentation][2]